qt3uw/qt3softwaredocs/README.md

 pulser.system.state(1) #start the pulser
 ```

-The QC Sapphire is used extensively in the canned `qt3-utils` experiment objects.
+The QC Sapphire is used extensively in the standard `qt3-utils` experiment objects.

 ### Windfreak RF Synthesizer Control

 The [qt3RFSynthControl](https://github.com/gadamc/qt3RFSynthControl)
 package provides high-level objects to programmatically control the Windfreak RF Synthesizer Pro.
-Like the QC Sapphire pulser, this package is used extensively within the canned
+Like the QC Sapphire pulser, this package is used extensively within the standard
 experiment classes found in `qt3-utils`.

 The following provides a short example of usage